 Google Quick Answers – highly-visible text snippet answers and links placed at the top of the Google SERPs – were observed to provide a huge boost in organic traffic.
 Quick Answers appear up to 40% of the time for some types of queries.

-In September 2014 Google introduced a new method of presenting content relevant to “how to…” or “what is…” queries, where Google takes snippets of content from specific web pages and features it in the “Quick Answers” box just above the 1st organic result in SERP and just below paid listings.
+In September 2014 Google introduced a new method of presenting content relevant to “how to…” or “what is…” queries, where Google takes content from specific web pages and features it in the “Quick Answers” box just above the 1st organic result in SERP and just below paid listings.
 In addition to the content, Google Answers also provides a link to the page with this content.
 In its 2018 reintroduction to featured snippets, among which it includes Quick Answers snippets, Google defined them as a tool to “help people more easily discover what they’re seeking, both from the description and when they click on the link to read the page itself.”

 Pages that Google selects for Quick Answers on our site are high authority pages with quality, well-structure content that is theme-relevant and optimized for a great user experience and answer specific questions closely matching the query for the Google answer box.

 Below is a sample page that is featured in Google Answers.
 This page was created to answer specific questions that users might have about a particular feature and has variety of quality content relevant to the theme of the query.

 The page was optimized for a great user experience: a well-structured “How-To” guide (marked in red), a video tutorial, detailed explanation of the feature and its applications, links to related features, PDFs and other resources like help and support.

 From the technical SEO standpoint, we need to ensure that page is a part of a site structure, is referenced from other pages with theme-relevant linking and is included in XML Sitemaps for better crawling (use HrefLang XML Sitemap if pages are present in multiple geos).